Daniel-Rosenbaum-il/GameKeys-frontend/README.md

   Socket-io

-  MongoDb
+  MongoDB

- This is the frontend part, to vuew the backend please enter the link below:
+ This is the frontend part, to view the backend please enter the link below:

 https://github.com/Daniel-Rosenbaum-il/GameKeys-backend